 What is a Product Manager?

-If you’re considering hiring a product manager or on a career path for product management you’re probably asking what it’s all about.
+If you’re wondering “what is a product manager?”, considering hiring a product manager or starting on a career path for product management, you’re probably asking what it’s all about.
 Or maybe you’ve just landed a job and aren’t sure what to do next?
 Don’t worry, we’re here to help!

 The job of a product manager is to discover market problems, and then define what should be built within their product to solve these problems.
 Their goal is to improve outcomes for the people who use their product.
 They must identify those ideas that should provide value for the business, and then help the rest of the business to turn those ideas into reality.